GuillaumeWaignier/kafka-apm-example/README.md

 ```
 ![kafka-apm-example](doc/apm-jaeger-simple.png "Simple jaeger")

-With Jaeger, we can trace the records between producer and consumer.
+With Jaeger, we have no trace between the producer and the consumer.
-However, the trace is lost after the KSQL process.

 ![kafka-apm-example](doc/apm-elastic-simple.png "Simple jaeger")